educanjr/records/README.md

 * The BallastLane  API was developed using a test-driven development (TDD) approach, which ensured that all code was thoroughly tested before being implemented.
 * The project also applies Clean Architecture by dividing the codebase into layers that are independent of each other.
 The layers are:

+1. Domain:

-1. Domain: The core business logic of the application, where the entities, and business rules reside
+    The core business logic of the application, where the entities, and business rules reside.

+2. Application:

-2. Application: The layer that coordinates the use cases of the system.
+    The layer that coordinates the use cases of the system.

 3. Infrastructure:

     Infrasetructure project: Implement interfaces from the Application Layer to provide functionality to access external systems.